tnangrani/BikeShareAnalysis/README.md

 The objective of this project is to utilise Python to gain exposure to the steps taken in the data analysis process.
 This will primarily involve data wrangling and computing descriptive statistics.

-The analysis will be performed and presented within a Jupyter notebook, with the appropriate use and understanding of the following characteristics:
+The analysis will be performed and presented within a Jupyter notebook (also saved as PDF and HTML), with the appropriate use and understanding of the following characteristics:
  - data types (numbers, strings, etc.);
  - functions and conditional statements;
  - data structures and loops; and